 Bullhead City in Mohave County, Arizona — The American Mountains (Southwest)

 Location.
-35° 8.442′ N, 114° 34.179′ W. Marker is in Bullhead City, Arizona, in Mohave County.
-Marker is on Arizona Route 95 at milepost 247 north of Silver Creek Road, on the right when traveling south.
+35° 5.646′ N, 114° 38.045′ W. Marker is in Bullhead City, Arizona, in Mohave County.
+Marker can be reached from Rio Grande Road.
+To locate the marker take AZ highway 95 to Riverview Drive.
+Go west on Riverview Drive 2 miles, until the road ends at Riviera Boulevard.
+Turn left on Riviera Boulevard about 300 yards into a large parking lot.
+Follow the blue signs to the monument.
 Touch for map.
 Marker is in this post office area: Bullhead City AZ 86442, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 30, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,154 times since then and 31 times this year.
-Photos: 1, 2. submitted on March 30, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on April 3, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,634 times since then and 32 times this year.
+Photos: 1, 2, 3. submitted on April 3, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.